mnot/ai-control-report/draft-nottingham-ai-control-report.md

 Much of that dysfunction was attributed to the lack of coordination and standards for AI opt out.
 Currently, content publishers need to consult with each AI vendor to understand how to opt out of training its products, with significant variance in each vendor's behaviour.
 Furthermore, publishers need to continually monitor both for new vendors and for changes to the policies of those they are aware of.

-Underlying those immediate issues, however, are significant constraints that can be attributed to the nature of AI and opting out of it.
+Underlying those immediate issues, however, are significant constraints that could be attributed to uncertainties in the legal context, the nature of AI, and the implications of needing to opt out of crawling for it.

 ## Crawl Time vs. Inference Time